andygrunwald/go-jira/README.md

 #### Jira Cloud

-* Jira Cloud API in [version 2](https://developer.atlassian.com/cloud/jira/platform/rest/v2/intro/)

-Jira Cloud API in [version 3](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/) is _currently_ not officially supported, because it is still in beta.
+We support Jira Cloud API in [version 3](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/).
+Even if this API version is _currently_ in beta (by Atlassian):

+[Version 2](https://developer.atlassian.com/cloud/jira/platform/rest/v2/) and version 3 of the API offer the same collection of operations.
+However, version 3 provides support for the [Atlassian Document Format (ADF)](https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/) in a subset of the API.

 ### Official Jira API documentation